sugaroverflow/bonbon-bureau/README.md

 **A tiny, sugar-powered control plane for a household of OpenClaw agents: dispatch, status, handoffs, and just enough robotics bureaucracy.**

-Bonbon Bureau is an experimental pattern for running a small family of named AI agents as trusted collaborators instead of a swarm of interchangeable workers.
+Bonbon Bureau is an experimental pattern for running a small factory of AI agents as trusted collaborators

 The core idea: